![]() |

 MS Francais 13096, fol.
 14

-Maius, Adoration of the Lamb
+Maius, The Adoration of the Lamb

-from The Morgan Beatus
+From The Morgan Beatus

 Spanish (Leon), 935-950